PaulMarisOUMary/Moon/docs/SYNTAX_SEMANTICS.md

 Return values are optional.
 If a function does not return a value, it is said to return `null`.
 The `result` keyword is used to return a value from a function.

-To call a function, you just need to use its name followed by the arguments if any.
+To call a function, you just need to use the `call` keyword followed by the name of the function and if needed the parameters.

 Example:
 ```
 action addNumbers a b
     result a + b

-sum is addNumbers 1 2
+sum is call addNumbers 1 2
 print sum
 # Output: 3
 ```